oviice/mopubAds/README.md

 ## New in this Version

-Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in the lastest release..
+Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in the latest release.

-- **Android M Support** - Replaced usage of the now-deprecated HttpClient with HttpURLConnection.
+Version 4.0.0 includes a number of improvements to our Native Ads systems under the hood.
+This means a few changes for publishers integrating the ads.
+The [Native Ads Integration Guide](https://github.com/mopub/mopub-android-sdk/wiki/Native-Ads-Integration) describes all the steps you'll need to integrate 4.0.0.

+**Native Ads Changes**
+ - `MoPubNativeAdRenderer` has been replaced by `MoPubStaticNativeRenderer`
+ - When requesting ads using `MoPubNative`, you must instantiate and register a `MoPubStaticNativeAdRenderer`.
+See the [Integration Document](https://github.com/mopub/mopub-android-sdk/wiki/Legacy-Native-Ads-Integration) for more details.
+ - `NativeResponse` has been replaced with `NativeAd`
+ - `NativeAd` has a new API that supports creating and rendering `View`s for Native Ads.
+   - `#createAdView` returns a `View` that can hold data for the `NativeAd`
+   - `#renderAdView` will populate the `View` with ad data.
+   - Other lifecycle methods from `NativeResponse` remain:
+     - `#prepare`, `#clear`, `#destroy`
+ - The process of writing new `CustomEventNative` instances has changed.
+These changes will support more dynamic, flexible, and attractive Native Ad formats in the future.
+All bundled native Custom Event files have been updated to use the new API.

+**Removed Old Code**
+ - Removed legacy banner/interestitial listeners, deprecated in 1.11
+ - Removed legacy custom event implementation ("custom event methods") deprecated in 1.10

 ## Requirements